Framework Of Assessment

 What is the Framework of Assessment for a Child in Need and their Family?

-When the Local Authority have received a referral with regard to a child, they must assess whether the child represents a Child in Need.
+When the local authority have received a referral with regards to a child, they must assess whether the child represents as a Child in Need.

-How they go about this is monitored by a statutory assessment framework to help them draw the correct conclusions with regard to the needs of the child and allow them to make the best decisions for the child’s future.
+How they go about this is monitored by a statutory assessment framework to help them draw the correct conclusions with regards to the needs of the child and to allow them to make the best decisions for the child’s future.

-The framework gives the Local Authority a systematic way of analysing, collecting and understanding information with regard to the welfare of the child from three different vantages: the child’s developmental needs; the capacity of the child’s parents to provide those needs and safeguarding them from harm; and the impact of relatives and outside factors (environmental, etc.) on the child and his/her parents.
+The framework gives the local authority a systematic way of analysing, collecting and understanding information relating to the welfare of the child from three different views: the child’s developmental needs; the capacity of the child’s parents to provide for those needs and safeguarding them from harm; and the impact of relatives and outside factors (environmental, etc) on the child and his/her parents.
 Both strengths and weaknesses need to be identified.

 The assessment progresses through four, overlapping, stages: